Finzenku/FragmentJamella/README.md

 A character editor for .hack//fragment

 ### Features:
-Change the class and model of your currently loaded character
+Change the class and model of your currently loaded character with the option to update your stats, including the bonus stats from character creation.
-* Does not change stats or equipped items other than weapons
+* Does not change equipped items other than weapons
+  * It is recommended that you have a non-rare weapon equipped before changing classes.
+May cause "FILE NONE" soft-lock otherwise.

 ### Usage:
 **Needs to be run with elevated privileges**